Observational constraints on the origin of the elements. V. Non-LTE abundance ratios of [Ni/Fe] in Galactic stars and enrichment by sub-Chandrasekhar mass SNe: Methods

 For sub-\Mch\ \snia, we consider two different binary star configurations.
-The first sub-\Mch\ scenario is the double-detonation (double-det.) of a carbon-oxygen WD with a mass below \Mch, but above ${\sim~0.8}$ \Msun\ \citep{Sim2010}.
-The disruption occurs in a secondary detonation and it is triggered by a first explosion in the He-rich shell that is accreted from a He-rich companion in a single- or double-degenerate system.
+The first sub-\Mch\ scenario is the double-detonation (hereafter, double-det.) of a C-O WD with a mass below \Mch, but above ${\sim~0.8}$ \Msun\ \citep{Sim2010}.
+The disruption of the primary white dwarf occurs in a secondary detonation and it is triggered by a first detonation in the He-rich shell that is accreted through stable Roche-lobe overflow from a He-rich companion in a single- or double-degenerate system.
 Different combinations of initial and post-relaxation He-shell masses and location of ignition spots were explored in \citet{Gronow2020}.
-In this work, we use the yields based on their model `M2a', for which they show that the angular averaged spectrum reproduces the near maximum spectrum of SN 2016jh \citep{Jiang2017} reasonably well.
+In this work, we use the yields based on their model `M2a', for which they show that the angular averaged spectrum reproduces the near maximum spectrum of SN 2016jhr \citep{Jiang2017} reasonably well.

-Finally, we include a violent merger sub-\Mch\ \snia\ channel using the yields from \cite{Kromer2013}.
-They modelled hydrodynamics and radiation transfer in a double-degenerate system of two violently merging WDs, in which the primary WD accretes material from the co-rotating secondary at a high rate, triggering explosive C burning in a thermonuclear runaway in a `prompt' rather than `delayed' detonation.
-They find good agreement with observables from the sub-luminous supernova SN 2010lp. \cite{Ruiter2013} furthermore showed that WD mergers where the primary WD upon explosion has a mass below the Chandrasekhar mass can also explain the peak-magnitude distribution of `normal' \snia.

-Figure \ref{fig:yields_comparison} shows the [Mn/Fe] yield ratios from different \snia\ channels, compared to the average massive star yields.
-We also overplot the average observed [Mn/Fe] in low- and high-metallicity stars.
-It may be noted that in general the sub-\Mch\ channels produce less Mn relative to Fe compared to \Mch\ channels.
-Especially, the double-det. \sneia\ yield $\rm [Mn/Fe] \sim -1$ due to their lower mass upon explosion.
-The following alpha-rich NSE freeze-out causes the destruction of large fractions of \chem{Co}{55}, which inhibits the formation of Mn.
-H and He donor \Mch-SNe, on the other, hand produce super-solar amounts of Mn above the observed mean [Mn/Fe] abundance at low and high metallicities.